vtex/openapi-schemas/README.md

     }
 ],
 ```
 The `servers` key contains an array of objects.
-Readme.io, our documentation system, will select the first one and use the declared `default` values for the variables.

 ### Authentication